 Ten years on, I’m pleased to report that becoming a teacher was the best thing I ever did.
 Of course, it’s still busy, but over the years I’ve learned ways to work far more efficiently.

-Here are three strategies I believe will help you make 2018/19 your most productive academic year yet.
+Here are three strategies I believe will help you make this year your most productive academic year yet.

 How many emails are in your inbox right now?
 25?
 30?
 500?
 1000?
 Are you too afraid to look?
 Don't worry - you're not alone.